 Five Poems is rooted in Greg Colson’s fascination with everyday social systems and patterns, particularly with our cultural obsession with efficiency, data, and analysis of every kind.
 Built from a jarring mix of painting, collage, found objects, language, and typography, his constructions lay bare the poetry and humor of our social patterns, beliefs, and cultural habits.
 Five Poems draws its visual content from the wealth of Colson’s work over the span of his career, but with a twist:

 The backbone of this five-part artist book is a collection of poems created from popular catch phrases and slogans that course through our everyday lives.
-Combining each poem with images of his constructions and preliminary sketches, Colson spins an inexhaustible network of potential visual and cultural connections.
+Combining each poem with images of his constructions and preliminary sketches, Colson spins an inexhaustible network of visual and cultural connections.

 Artist book / an original work for print

-Five hand-stitched softcover books in a sleeve:
+Five stitched softcover booklets in a slip case: